- Lead capture forms are website sections through which visitors can send you their information, often in return for downloadable content.

 7. Keep your copy short and obvious.

 All copy should be easy to see.
-Calls to action or headlines that are difficult to make out against background images or so small that they’re easy to miss are almost entirely ineffective.
+Calls to action or headlines that are difficult to make out against background images or that are so small that they’re easy to miss are almost entirely ineffective.
 Your copy’s visibility is as important as its content.

 8. Establish authority.